PitonCMS/Session/README.md

 # Piton Session Handler

 This class maintains session state across page views.
 A hashed, salted session key is set in a cookie which is the key to the session record in a MySQL table.
 The session key is regenerated every 5 minutes or as set in the configuation array.
 No information, other than the key, is stored client side.
-All user session information is kept server side in a database table.
+All user session information is kept server side in your database.

 When the session starts the session handler looks for a session record matching the cookie key, and if found then runs optional checks to validate the session.
 If any of the checks fail, or if the session has timed out, the session is destoyed and a new session is started.